Does your sales lead generation process feel… jumbled?

 Move into the Lead Generation Phase

-Normally, lead generation comes from two different streams: inbound strategies and outbound strategies.
+Normally, a lead generation comes from two different streams: inbound strategies and outbound strategies.
 Let’s take a look at both and how they can work together in your process:

 Inbound strategies for lead generation include things such as social media, blogging, SEO, email campaigns, etc. They’re meant to capture and keep the attention of targeted B2B buyers who may be interested in your product or service.